 Question Answer What information (data) do you have on affected service users/residents with this characteristic?
 Details on the service users/residents that could be affected.
 Try and be as specific as possible.
-This proposal is targeting Leaving Care and USAC young people age 18-21.
-As at 17 November 2022 there were 848 care leavers (aged 16-25) open to Surrey County Council.
+This proposal is targeting Leaving Care and USAC young people aged 18-21.
+As of 17 November 2022, there were 848 care leavers (aged 16-25) open to Surrey County Council.
 Of these, 64 or 7.55% were on the Disability Register.
-None of these 64 young people were also formally Unaccompanied Asylum Seeking Children.
+None of these 64 young people were also formally Unaccompanied Asylum-Seeking Children.
 Impacts (Delete as applicable) Negative / Positive

 Impacts identified Supporting evidence How will you maximise positive/minimise negative impacts?
 When will this be implemented by?
-Owner Negative - Potential for new properties to not be accessible to young people with disabilities, including facilities and rooms.
-7.55% of care leavers are identified as having disabilities Ensure that accessibility of the property is considered as a core requirement, in line with the needs of target groups for the accommodation January 2023 onwards Project lead Positive - enabling young people who are more independent to access lower- support accommodation should increase access to local accommodation for those with higher support needs 7.55% of care leavers are identified as having disabilities Once new HMOs are established, we will enable more young people to move out of higher support accommodation April 2023 onwards Project lead
+Owner What impacts have you identified?
+What are you basing this on?
+Actions to mitigate or enhance impacts Due date: Who is responsible for this?
+Negative - Potential for new properties to not be accessible to young people with disabilities, including facilities and rooms.
+7.55% of care leavers are identified as having disabilities Ensure that accessibility of the property is considered as a core requirement, in line with the needs of target groups for the accommodation January 2023 onwards Project lead Positive - enabling young people who are more independent to access lower-support accommodation should increase access to local accommodation for those with higher support needs 7.55% of care leavers are identified as having disabilities Once new HMOs are established, we will enable more young people to move out of higher support accommodation April 2023 onwards Project lead

-Question Answer The council intends for this accommodation to be accessed by care leavers who are close to independence and have relatively low-level support needs.
-This accommodation is intended for young people who are close to being able to live independently, providing a steppingstone for them from supported accommodation into their own tenancies.
-Care leavers with higher levels of need would access higher support provision and/or be eligible for provision through Adult Social Care.
+Question Answer What other changes is the council The council intends for this accommodation to be accessed by care leavers who are close to planning/already in place that may independence and have relatively low-level support needs.
+This accommodation is intended for affect the same groups of residents? young people who are close to being able to live independently, providing a steppingstone for Are there any dependencies them from supported accommodation into their own tenancies.
+Care leavers with higher levels decisions makers need to be aware of need would access higher support provision and/or be eligible for provision through Adult of?
+Social Care.